OokamiKitsune/AR-Gallery/README.md

 node server.js

 The backend has a default CORS policy set.
 You might need to make some changes to the CORS policy to ensure that you can allow requests from the frontend URL and not get a CORS block error.

+# SSL setup
+The since the frontend needs HTTPS to test out AR.js the backend needs to also be setup for HTTPS.
+You can generate your own self signed cert using:

+openssl x509 -noout -text -in server.cert
+openssl rsa -noout -text -in server.key